Supporting Your Child With ADHD

 - It is important to maintain boundaries and discipline and not put up with bad behaviour, like disobedience, swearing or violence.

-- Ensure you provide a healthy lifestyle with balanced diet, activity and sleep routines.
+- Ensure you help your child live a healthy lifestyle with a balanced diet, regular activity and sleep routines.

 - Give your child simple instructions – get close, look at them, talk slowly and calmly.